Admin-7/Mr-Robot-techniques/InfoSec.md

 * [Radical Servers](https://riseup.net/en/security/resources/radical-servers)

   A directory of dozens of radical server projects around the world where you can get free or low-cost email, chat, VPN, social media, and other anti-corporate services.
 The tools available to you on one or more of these servers can be used as drop-in replacements for the so-called "free" services offered by corporations funded by surveillance capitalism, such as GMail, Facebook, Twitter, OneDrive, Dropbox, and so on.
-See also [LibreProjects.net](http://libreprojects.net/) for another view of the same information, and [AlternativeTo.net's Open Source Self-Hosted directory](https://alternativeto.net/platform/self-hosted/?license=opensource) for yet another.
+See also [LibreProjects.net](http://libreprojects.net/) for another view of the same information, and [AlternativeTo.net's "Open Source Self-Hosted" directory](https://alternativeto.net/platform/self-hosted/?license=opensource) for details about the free software powering these anti-corporate services, themselves.

 # Other lists